Yamisa11/Shoe-Paradise/README.md

 ## Overview 📝<a name="overview"></a>

 The Shoe Catalogue App is an e-commerce website that can be used to buy shoes.
 You start off by creating an account and logging in.
 You can filter from a list of shoes to buy, add shoes to cart, and checkout shoes in cart.
 Your purchased shoes will be added to your orders page.
 You can also add shoes to a wishlist and view and update your account details.
+An admin can add new shoes to the database.

 ## Features 🌟<a name="features"></a>